timotejroiko/astrologico-docs/index.md

 * Progressed charts with several different methods
 * Solar Returns and Returns for other objects
 * Specialized tools such as stations, motion changes, aspect/transit lookup, ephemerides and more
-* Includes major planets, hypothetical planets, over 500000 asteroids, over 100 arabic parts/lots, Planetary Nodes, Apsides and more
+* Includes major planets, hypothetical planets, over 1000 comets, over 500000 asteroids, over 100 arabic parts/lots, Planetary Nodes, Apsides and more
 * Over 7000 built-in stars and access to millions of stars and stellar objects through our integration with the simbad database
 * Several types of information including Longitude, Latitude, Declination, Right Ascension, Altitude, Azimuth, Distance, Speeds, Human Design and more